-Marketers and their colleagues are clear-eyed about how bewilderingly complex the planning, buying, execution and measurement processes of a brand-building or acquisition-oriented communications campaign are today.
+Marketers and their colleagues are clear-eyed about how bewilderingly complex the planning, buying, execution and measurement processes of brand-building and customer acquisition-focused marketing campaigns are today.

 Substantive value creation from marketing technology systems and the data assets they collect can’t happen fast enough in every company today.
 The competition for customer growth and retention is a hunger game that ends especially badly when marketing technology and data strategy opportunities are are not seized upon quickly.